Spolka-Zlo/D17Map-Backend/README.md

 ## 🔷 Cleaning Docker
 Sometimes docker has problems with itself, but there is a couple of commands which you can try to fix it

-1. `docker compose down` - this command stops containers and removes them.
+1. `docker compose down -v` - this command stops containers and removes them.
 2. `docker system prune` - removes all dangling/untagged resources
 3. `docker system prune -a` - removes a little bit more ;)
 4. `docker volume rm <your volume name>` - obvious (use `docker volume ls` to list all volumes)